aljc/aljc.github.io/notes/thinking-with-machines.md

 His proposal was founded on the assumptions that: one, reasoning happens upstream of execution, and two, correctness is something the human can comprehensively assess.

-In the age of large generative models, those assumptions no longer feels stable.
+In the age of large generative models, those assumptions no longer feel stable.

 Today, I often find myself interacting with systems that possess a breadth of knowledge far surpassing my own - ones that are able to recall every fact, pattern, and idea they've absorbed from the entire online world.
 These systems do not simply act on my instructions.
 They surface alternatives and challenge my problem exploration and solution definition in ways that are often surprisingly useful.